The American Cancer Society’s most recent estimates for oral cavity and oropharyngeal cancers in the United States are for 2023:

 The rest are found in the lips, the minor salivary glands (which often occur in the roof of the mouth), and other sites.

-The average age of most people diagnosed with these cancers is 62, but they can occur in young people.
-They are rare in children, but a little more than one-quarter occur in patients younger than 55.
+The average age of people diagnosed with these cancers is 64, but they can occur in young people.
+Just over 20% (1 in 5) of cases occur in people younger than 55.

-For statistics related to survival, see the section Survival Rates for Oral Cavity and Oropharyngeal Cancer by Stage.
+For statistics related to survival, see Oral Cavity and Oropharyngeal Cancer Survival Rates.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Cancer Society.
 Facts & Figures 2023.
 American Cancer Society.
 Atlanta, Ga.
 2023.